Pharmacogenetic Testing

 What the $330 cap does and does not include

 The $330 patient maximum covers the test itself.
 It does not include the costs of getting to the test: the appointment with a prescribing provider where the test is ordered, follow-up appointments where results are discussed, any related labs or evaluations, or time off work.
-These ancillary costs are variable and depend on your insurance's copay and coinsurance structure, but they are real and worth factoring in when comparing to direct-to-consumer alternatives that do not require a prescriber visit.
+These ancillary costs vary with your insurance's copay and coinsurance structure, but they are real and worth factoring in when comparing to direct-to-consumer alternatives that do not require a prescriber visit.

 The underlying science in any pharmacogenetic test is the same.
-Price differences between services are not about accuracy or gene coverage.
-They are about the cost structure of delivering the test.
+Price differences between services come from the cost structure of delivering the test, not accuracy or gene coverage.

-The most commonly reported-on pharmacogene across all PGx tests.
+CYP2D6 The most commonly reported-on pharmacogene across all PGx tests.[2]
 Affects many antidepressants, ADHD medications, opioids, and tamoxifen.
+GeneSight covers it with a clinical-grade assay.
+Gene2Rx reads the same variants from your existing consumer data, which covers the core star alleles but can miss copy-number variants such as gene duplications.

 Whatever you spend on pharmacogenetic testing, the underlying genotype data is the same.
-A CYP2C19 poor metabolizer is a CYP2C19 poor metabolizer whether the testing was done by Myriad, by Genomind, or by a service reading existing 23andMe data.
-The actionable clinical recommendation comes from CPIC guidelines, which every reputable test follows.
+A CYP2C19 poor metabolizer is a CYP2C19 poor metabolizer whether the test was run by Myriad, by Genomind, or by a service reading existing 23andMe data.
+The actionable clinical recommendation comes from CPIC guidelines,[1] which every reputable test follows.

-Cost sensitivity is a reasonable reason to shop pharmacogenetic testing services.
-Services like Gene2Rx that analyze your existing genetic data run $5 to $49 because they skip the clinical-lab infrastructure, insurance-billing staff, sample-collection logistics, and physician outreach that drive commercial PGx tests to their list prices.
+Cost is a reasonable reason to shop around for pharmacogenetic testing.
+Services like Gene2Rx that analyze your existing genetic data run $5 to $49 because they skip the clinical-lab infrastructure, insurance billing, sample-collection logistics, and physician outreach that push commercial PGx tests to their list prices.
 The underlying pharmacogenetic interpretation is comparable.
+One real trade-off: clinical tests like GeneSight use clinical-grade, validated assays and can detect structural variants like CYP2D6 gene duplications that consumer genotyping arrays miss.
+For most prescribing questions a $35 or $49 report is a strong starting point; for high-stakes decisions, a clinician may confirm a specific result with a clinical-grade test.

 1. Check whether your insurance covers pharmacogenetic testing.
 Call your insurer and ask specifically about CPT codes 81418, 81225, 81226, and 81227 for clinical pharmacogenomics.